pet-home-stories/lgs-puan-sesaplama/readme.md

 **How to Use**

 To use this package, simply call the `calculateLgsPuanHesaplama` function with the grades of the four subjects as arguments.
 The function will return the calculated puan hesaplama score.
+Enjoy!!!.

 **Example**